-- The committee ensures that a significant portion of roward is equity-based and - portion of reward is equity-based and thereby linked to shareholder return. - Executive Directors are required to build significant personal shareholdings in the company and this is regularly monitored by the committee.
+- The committee ensures that a significant portion of reward is equity-based and thereby linked to shareholder return. - Executive Directors are required to build significant personal shareholdings in the company and this is regularly monitored by the committee.

 Clarity

 The committee ensures that the Executive Directors are provided with a remuneration opportunity which is competitive against companies of a similar size and complexity, with a strong emphasis on the variable elements.